 Nova Jazz Singers

+The Nova Jazz Singers was founded in 2012 by Dr. Christopher J. Venesile, now-retired Associate Professor of Choral Music Education, to bring the disciplines of advanced choral singing and the language of jazz together.
 As both a popular, contemporary music and a recognized world classical music, jazz reflects America's social and musical history.
-In the 21st century, jazz has become an historical music as well as a continually evolving art, absorbing into it current stylistic properties that keep the music spontaneous and fresh.
+In the 21st century, jazz has become a historical music as well as a continually evolving art, absorbing current style to keep the music spontaneous and fresh.